 The study of the morphology, physiology, and taxonomy of representative groups of pathogenic and nonpathogenic microorganisms.
 Pure cultures of microorganisms grown on selected media are used in learning laboratory techniques.
 Includes a brief preview of food microbes, public health, and immunology.
-Prerequisite: BIOL 1406 or BIOL 2401 and CHEM 1405 or CHEM 1411 or permission of instructor.
+Prerequisite: BIOL 1406 or BIOL 2401 or CHEM 1405 or CHEM 1411 or permission of instructor.
+(26.0503.5103)